heilingbrunner/vscode-hp42s-free42/README.md

 ![Document Formatter](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/document-formatter.gif)

-The formatter has several configurations:
+The formatter has several settings:

 - Remove Line Numbers: This will remove all leading line numbers.
 - Remove Too Long Spaces: This will reduce whitespaces in the code.